StephenRound/341work/week-10/readme.md

 #### Week 10

 ###### I can't seem to get my flexes to work the way they should.
 I've been playing around with this for hours upon hours, with no avail.
+Maybe one of you can make this work.
 ---

 ##### What is responsive web design?